 If you’re behind a firewall that blocks access to all traffic except for certain domains or IPs and the network has granted access to just www.crises-control.com, the network administrator needs to add all our domains, subdomains, and IP blocks for the site to work properly.
-Otherwise, you might experience issues, for example certain pages won’t load or you won’t be able to upload or view files or you can’t see tutorial videos on “how to do things”.
+Otherwise, you might experience issues, for example certain pages won’t load or you won’t be able to upload or view files.

 The asterisk (*) is a wildcard used to account for any subdomains we use.
 The last item in the list is for Vimeo, which we use to host video tutorials and training materials.

 Yes.
 To receive push notifications, you must download the Crises Control app and log in to your account on your device.

 Emails and push alerts are free.
 More information about calls and SMS text charges can be viewed here.

 No. The app cannot override your phone settings.

 Yes, as long as the phone can receive phone calls and SMS messages.
 However, you will not receive push notifications.

 To use the mobile app, your device will need to be Android 5.0+ or iOS 10.0+.